 And, to give another example, on one occasion when Paul was writing to Timothy, his co-worker, he wrote:

-So we can see that Jesus is himself the “boat”.
-To escape the forthcoming destruction we need to be “in Christ”.
-He is the only possible refuge, the only place of safety in a world under condemnation.
 This is not very helpful, however, if we do not understand what it means.
-It is easy to see how Noah and his family could get “in” the boat.
-It is not so obvious how we can come to be “in Christ”.
+It is easy to understand how Noah and his family could get “in” the boat, but it is not so obvious how we can come to be “in” Christ.